White Hart: Southwark, London

 An inn at the sign of the "White Hart" was established in the medieval period on Borough High Street in Southwark, immediately south of London Bridge.
 It is mentioned by William Shakespeare in Henry VI, Part 2 as the headquarters of the rebels in Jack Cade's 1450 Kentish rebellion.
 Louis L'Amour mentions the Southwark White Hart in "Sackett's Land", an historical fiction taking place circa 1600.
 It became one of the many famous coaching inns in the days of Charles Dickens, and it was here that Sam Weller met Mr. Pickwick in the famous scene from The Pickwick Papers, chapter 10.
 The Inn was pulled down in the 19th century.
 It was next door to The George Inn and near the site of The Tabard.

 Also in Southwark, but approximately 0.5 km to the west, the White Hart at 22 Great Suffolk Street was built in 1882.
 It survived redevelopment of the surrounding area and is now the only Victorian public house on that street.

 St Albans

-The "White Hart" in St Albans is a former coaching inn and a Grade II* listed building.
+The "White Hart" in St Albans is a former coaching inn and a Grade II* listed building, built in around 1500.
 It is listed in CAMRA's Register of Historic Pub Interiors.